tranquilit/WAPT-Documentation/source/wapt-usage/wapt-organizational-unit.rst

 It automates software installations based on your Active Directory infrastructure.

-WAPT agent is aware of its Active Directory sorting, thereby knows the hierarchy of organizational units, for example:
+The WAPT agent is aware of its position in the Active Directorytree structure, therefore it knows the hierarchy of Organizational Units that concerns it, for example:

 .. code-block:: bash